ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 congestion controlled or not.
 Note that if a Connection is not congestion controlled, an application using such a Connection should itself perform congestion control in accordance with {{?RFC2914}}.
-Also note that reliability is usually combined with congestion control in protocol implementations, rendering "reliable but not congestion controlled" a request that is unlikely to succeed.
+Also note that reliability is often combined with congestion control in protocol implementations, such that the former implies the latter (though not the reverse), rendering "reliable but not congestion controlled" a request that is unlikely to succeed.
 The recommended default is to Require that the Connection is congestion controlled.

 ### Interface Instance or Type {#prop-interface}